 No less than 70 percent of the world’s cobalt is also mined here, most of which is found in the Katanga Province of the DRC.

-As global demand for cobalt soars in tandem with the flourishing battery industry that it supports, one open pit mine in particular – Mutanda – has drawn more and more attention.
-This comes as no surprise given that it holds the world’s largest deposit of cobalt.
+As global demand for cobalt soars in tandem with the flourishing battery industry that it supports, one open pit mine in particular – Mutanda – has drawn more and more attention. (no attention as it is on the maintenance) This comes as no surprise given that it holds the world’s largest deposit of cobalt.

-At the latest count, Mutanda produced some 27 300 tons of cobalt and 199 000 tons of copper.
-The mine is owned and operated by Glencore which relies only on the best teams and equipment to extract both these highly coveted metals with maximum efficiency.
+At the latest count, Mutanda produced some 27 300 tons of cobalt and 199 000 tons of copper. (not the latest info) The mine is owned and operated by Glencore which relies only on the best teams and equipment to extract both these highly coveted metals with maximum efficiency.